Police Officer

 2. If no one is close at hand that the owner will allow to take the animal, the animal will be collected by whatever animal control organization is in the area.
 Some jurisdictions this is operated by the government, in other areas it is contracted out to another organization.
 Once the owner posts a bond, he or she can then go collect his or her animal.

-Asked by Michael over 11 years ago
+Asked by Jerammy about 12 years ago

-Asked by bhlargh27 almost 11 years ago
+Asked by Butch about 12 years ago

 Is it more common for police cars to be manned by two officers or one?
 Are two-person police cars usually found in more dangerous areas?
 Thanks.

-Asked by Jet almost 11 years ago
+Asked by Jet over 11 years ago

 The deployment of one or two officers to a car is largely dependent on the ingrained culture of the department.
 Many years ago a study suggested officers were no less safe patroling solo as they are with a partner.